 Everyone gets nervous about the driving test.
 Anxiety starts building up a few days before the scheduled exam until you receive your road test results.
+That is why is a need to learn how to get over failing a road test.

 A failed road test can be devastating, but it shouldn’t weigh you down.
 You’ve got plenty of other opportunities to make everything right.